 The Charter of the City of Yachats provides that the Council shall adopt rules for the government of its proceedings.
+The City utilizes the Council-Manager form of government which combines the political leadership of local elected officials (Mayor and City Council) with the managerial experience of an appointed manager.
+All power and authority to set policy rests with the City Council.
+The City Council in turn hires a nonpartisan manager who has very broad authority to run the organization.
 The following set of rules shall be in effect upon their adoption by the Council and until such time as they are amended or new rules adopted.